shownola/Bookmark-app/README.md

 # README

 This app will allow the user to create a bookmark where you can click on the link and go directly to that website.
-Has localStorage functionality meaning the user can return and find the bookmarks just as they were.
+Use of localStorage which allows you to access a Storage object and the stored data is saved across browser sessions.

 * User Hero pattern for SVG background